Materials-Consortia/OPTIMADE/optimade.md

 * **Requirements/Conventions for properties in database-provider-specific entry types**:
   * **Response**: OPTIONAL in the response.
-  * **Query**: support for queries on these properties are OPTIONAL.
+  * **Query**: Support for queries on these properties are OPTIONAL.
 If supported, only a subset of filter operators MAY be supported.

 ## <a name="h.6.6">6.6.
 Relationships Used by Multiple Entry Types</a>

-In accordance with section [3.6.
-Relationships](#h.3.6), all entry types MAY use relationships to describe relations to other entries.
+In accordance with section [3.5.
+Relationships](#h.3.5), all entry types MAY use relationships to describe relations to other entries.

 ### <a name="h.6.6.1">6.6.1.
 References</a>